TTENDO/ETCIVCode/README.md

 # ETCIVCode
  while at ETC
-This repoditory has my assignments for the ETCIV(Educate The Child and Innovation Village) boot camp
+This repository has my assignments for the ETCIV(Educate The Child and Innovation Village) boot camp